c-mart/dontmoderateme/planning.md

 - Re-send activation email if user tries to log into an account that is not activated
 - Registration form should email the user their password salt (perhaps base64-encoded) and make them activate their account
 - Write a couple of views to CRUD monitors
+- Let user reset password. reset_tokens model with random token and user ID.
+Email user token, if they can provide token to web site then they can reset password.

 ## Extended Features
 - only accept strong passwords, perhaps use python-zxcvbn